stritzinger/ro2erl_bridge/doc/design.md

 4. Bridge invokes the configured local dispatch callback
 5. Local callback processes the message or forwards it to ROS2 nodes

+### Topic Management Flow

+1. Bridge collects topic information:
+   - Tracks metrics for each known topic
+   - Maintains filterable status and bandwidth limits
+   - Updates metrics based on message traffic

+2. Bridge periodically reports to hub:
+   - Sends complete topic information to all connected hubs
+   - Includes filterable status, bandwidth limits, and current metrics
+   - Enables hub to maintain a global view of the system

+3. Hub controls bandwidth limits:
+   - Hub can set bandwidth limits for specific topics on specific bridges
+   - Bridge applies these limits to control traffic
+   - Enables centralized traffic management across the distributed system

 ## Configuration

 ### Required Configuration